The-Ke-Tech/PLP-Assignments/README.md

 Merge the branch back to main

--Branches are crucial for collaborative development, allowing multiple developers to work on different tasks simultaneously.
+Branches are crucial for collaborative development, allowing multiple developers to work on different tasks simultaneously.

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
--A Pull Request (PR) is a request to merge changes from one branch into another, typically after code review.
+A Pull Request (PR) is a request to merge changes from one branch into another, typically after code review.
 They improve code quality by enabling review and discussion before merging.

 Steps for a Pull Request:
 Push changes to GitHub.